matthew-pm/pmdt-practical/README.md

 # PM Jr. Design Technologist Practical Brief

 ## Overview
 These practicals are designed to test your skills and technique across both disciplines: front-end web development and UX design.
-You should complete the practicals according to the specifications within this document, and afterward respond to sets of questions defined within each directory (`questions.md` files).
+You should complete the practicals according to the specifications within this document.

 ## Instructions
 This repository has been set up as template repo on GitHub, enabling you to easily [create your project repo](https://github.com/matthew-pm/pmdt-practical/generate) from it.